-Most of the state's plans will not reduce water demand or increase supplies.
-Rather, they pointedly ignore two practices that will augment supplies dramatically: water conservation and recycling.
+&lt;sup>2 Tim Stroshane.
+Presentation to State Water Resources Control Board pointedly ignore two practices that will augment supplies dramatically: water conservation and recycling.
 Further, following any brief respite to the drought, there is the omnipresent danger that the state will revert to the "endless supply" mindset that has characterized California water policy for decades.